 Minnesota recognizes the rule of "employment at-will."
-That means, in the absence of a collective bargaining agreement or other employment contract, an employer can discharge an employee at any time for any legal reason, with or without notice, and the employee can resign at any time for any reason, with or without notice.
+That means, in the absence of a collective bargaining agreement or other employment contract (including an "offer letter") an employer may discharge an employee at any time for any legal reason, with or without notice or cause, and the employee can resign at any time for any reason, with or without notice or cause.
 An employer should include "at-will" language in its employee handbook and should require the employee, at hire, to sign an acknowledgment that the employee understands the "at-will" nature of the relationship.